 According to the Federal Highway Administration, wrong-way crashes result in 300 to 400 people killed each year on average in the US, representing approximately one percent of the total number of traffic-related fatalities that occur annually.
 While this is a small percentage overall, because wrong-way crashes involve head-on or opposite-direction sideswipe crashes at high speeds, they tend to be relatively more severe than other types of accidents.

 The still-grieving father asked audience members why a person might enter a highway as a wrong-way driver, tossing tiny footballs at those who gave correct answers.
 After Catronio studied how drunk drivers perceive the road ahead, favoring the fast lane, he advised students to “stay right at night.”

 He also asked students to stand up if they had ever ridden in a car with either someone under the influence, texting, fighting with someone in the back seat, or even doing something as seemingly harmless as eating.

 “Sit down if you promise you’ll never ride with an impaired person or drive with one again,” he said.

-Most people sit down at that point; however, once, there was a teenage boy who remained standing.
+Most people sit down at that point; however, once, a teenage boy remained standing.

 “The boy came up to me when my presentation was over and said, ‘Sir, I wasn’t trying to be smart.
 It’s just that there’s no way I can visit my mom anymore if my drunk dad doesn’t drive me,” Catronio recalled.